top-comengineer/wcvendors/readme.txt

 Create your own marketplace and allow vendors to sell just like etsy, Envato, or Amazon type sites!
 This allows other users to sell tangible products, virtual products, or downloads on your site.
 With this plugin, your vendors receive commissions you set on products they sell from your store.

 ## Features ##
-* Instantly pay users their commission as soon as an order is placed
+* Instantly pay vendors their commission as soon as an order is placed
 * Or, pay commission on a schedule.
 Weekly, biweekly, monthly, or manually.
-* Users can submit products for admin review
+* Vendors can submit products for admin review
-* Users can view live sales and reports for their products
+* Vendors can view live sales and reports for their products
-* Users can comment on their orders (eg, to inform customers of a tracking number)
+* Vendors can comment on their orders (eg, to inform customers of a tracking number)
-* Users can export their orders to a CSV file
+* Vendors can export their orders to a CSV file

 == Installation ==
 1. Download and install from WordPress.org.